Gonâve Island: Etymology

-La Gonave or Gonave is a gallicised form of Guanabo.
+La Gonâve or Gonave is a francized form of Guanabo, the Taíno and later Spanish name for the island and region.

 History

-Taino Period
+Taíno period

 The indigenous Taínos called the island Guanabo.
 Under the leadership of Hatuey, the island was the last refuge of the natives after the invasion of the Europeans.

-European Period
+European period

-No major French or Spanish settlement was built in La Gonave.
+No major French or Spanish settlement was built in La Gonâve.
 During the colonial period, the island was uninhabited by colonists, which led the indigenous Taínos to seek refuge there after early battles with the Spanish.
 Runaway slaves in the French period, too, sometimes sought out the island for a place to hide from their owners on the mainland.

-Haitian Period
+Haitian period

 The island has been officially under Haitian control since Toussaint Louverture and the Constitution of 1801.

+Kingdom of La Gonâve

+The Kingdom of La Gonâve was an informal, locally recognized system of leadership on La Gonâve.
+The island was governed by a matriarchal system of "societies" and queens, although they were never formally recognized by the Haitian government, they governed La Gonâve independent of Haiti.
+During the United States occupation of Haiti, In 1926, U.S. Marine Sergeant Faustin E. Wirkus became involved in local affairs after he secured queen Ti Memenne’s release from charges related to Vodou practice.

+On the 18th of July 1926, Queen Ti Memenne proclaimed Wirkus “King Faustin II,” in a vodou ceremony near the Hounfour in Anse-à-Galets, believing him to be the reincarnation of Emperor Faustin I. This perception was based on Wirkus sharing the emperor’s first name and his kindness to Queen Ti Memenne.
+From 1926 to 1929, Ti Memenne and Wirkus reigned as co-rulers of La Gonâve.
+The arrangement ended when Wirkus was reassigned by the U.S. Marine Corps.

+Queen Ti Memenne died some time after Wirkus left La Gonâve in 1929, and the government of Haiti assumed control of La Gonâve, which abruptly ended the monarchy.

-Modern Period
+Modern period

-On July 18th, 1926, U.S. Marine Corps Sergeant Faustin E. Wirkus (1896–1945) was proclaimed by the residents of the island as King Faustin II, where he ruled over the island with the tribal queen Ti Mememnne as co-monarchs.
-His reign lasted until 1929, when he peacefully abdicated and returned home to the United States.
-Ti Memenne would continue to unofficially rule the island until her death in that same year.
-For context, Haiti is a republic and abolished the monarchy in 1859 with Fabre Nicolas Geffrard.

 In the mid-1980s, British singer Cliff Richard wrote and recorded a song "La Gonave" for relief aid for the people of the island.
 It is included on his album The Rock Connection.

-The island's docks were damaged by the 2010 Haiti earthquake of 12 January 2010.
-In the wake of the damage, supplies have been airlifted in to the 1800 ft dirt strip.
+The island's docks were damaged by the 2010 Haiti earthquake on 12 January.
+In the wake of the damage, supplies were airlifted in to the 1800 ft dirt strip.

 Overgrazing and over-exploitation of water resources affect the island's current residents.

 Independence movement

-The island inhabitants have pushed the idea of independence from Haiti in other to achieve economical prosperity.
-Although this is unconstitutional, La Gonave has a case for being an eventual special territory or department.
+The island inhabitants have pushed the idea of independence from Haiti in order to achieve economic prosperity.